open/close all folders

 - Abdicate the Throne: Odysseus leaves Thesprotia to Polypoites after the queen dies.
 Admittedly, he just goes right back to being king in Ithaca.

-- Adaptational Villainy: Odysseus (Ulysses) is treated as a pure villain in Roman mythology, such as in The Aeneid, and later works influenced by it, like The Divine Comedy.
+- Adaptational Villainy: Odysseus (Ulysses) is treated as a pure villain in Roman mythology, such as in The Aeneid and later works influenced by it, like The Divine Comedy.
+In part, this was due to the Romans seeing themselves as the distant descendants of the Trojans whom Odysseus tricked and defeated.
 Earlier than that, Euripides detested him for his apparent lack of ethics.

 - The Alliance: It was his idea in order to stop a battle between the Kings Of Greece for the hand of Helen by creating this.
 It actually came to bite him in the ass later on.
 But he tried to escape even this.